golemfactory/golem-docs/src/pages/docs/creators/javascript/examples/tools/yagna-installation-for-requestors.md

 Description: Yagna daemon installation
 ---

-In this article, we'll show you how to install and configure Yagna in case you want to enable your applications to connect the the network.

-!!!
-Info
+#

+{% alert level="info" %}

-    **Note: This example is designed for the environment:**
+**Note: These instructions are designed for the environment:**

 * OS X 10.14+, Ubuntu 18.04 or 20.04 or Windows
 * Node.js version above 16.0.0

-* Familiarity with the command line
+{% /alert %}

+## Introduction

+In this article, we'll show you how to install and configure Yagna in case you want to enable your applications to connect the the network.

 ## Installing and running Yagna